nicbou/nicolasbouliane.com/content/projects/minor-report.md

 Still, WordPress is not perfect.
 Because of it's popularity, it's a huge target for hackers.
 Each plugin is a potential security flaw.
 You need third-party plugins for things that are baked into other CMSes, like custom post types and multilingual content.
 The codebase is weird and unpleasant to work with.

-Nonetheless, it's the best option for you. [why]
+Nonetheless, it's the best option for you.
+It's the most cost-effective option, and the most likely to last several years.

 WordPress is free.
 However you might need to pay licence fees for essential plugins.